VarshaArunn/Cyclistic/README.md

 For my visualizations, I really wanted to emphasize only the data that illustrated the key differences between casual riders and members.
 To accomplish this, I found that a few of my queries were not crucial to anwering the business task.

-I compile my dashboard, I included the following visualizations:
+I compile my dashboard, I included the following visualizations:here (https://github.com/VarshaArunn/Cyclistic/blob/main/cyclistic.jpg)
 * **Trips per rider type**
 * **Trips per Bike Type**
 * **Average ride length per rider type**